-The underwriters are committed to purchase all of the shares of Class A Common Stock offered by us, other than those covered by the overallotment option to purchase additional shares of Class A Common Stock described below, if they purchase any shares.
+The underwriters are committed to purchase all of the shares of Class A Common Stock offered by us and the selling stockholder, other than those covered by the over-allotment option to purchase additional shares of Class A Common Stock described below, if they purchase any shares.
 The obligations of the underwriters may be terminated upon the occurrence of certain events specified in the underwriting agreement.
 Furthermore, pursuant to the underwriting agreement, the underwriters' obligations are subject to customary conditions, representations and warranties contained in the underwriting agreement, such as receipt by the underwriters of officers' certificates and legal opinions.

-We have agreed to indemnify the underwriters against specified liabilities, including liabilities under the Securities Act, and to contribute to payments the underwriters may be required to make in respect thereof.
+We and the selling stockholder have agreed to indemnify the underwriters against specified liabilities, including liabilities under the Securities Act, and to contribute to payments the underwriters may be required to make in respect thereof.